zircleUI/zircleUI/docs/MIGRATION.md

 # Moving from Vue Zircle to framework-free Zircle

-The original source is `master` at commit `2bd60e731f7afb86c737177eb83decac01deb8e2` (Zircle 1.5.4).
-This branch rebuilds its component model with Orbit 1.5.0 and Zumly 0.97.0.
+The original source is the `legacy-vue` tag, commit `2bd60e731f7afb86c737177eb83decac01deb8e2` (Zircle 1.5.4).
+Zircle 2.0 rebuilds its component model with Orbit 1.5.0 and Zumly 0.97.0.
 It is a full rewrite; Vue templates and the global `$zircle` store are not source-compatible.

 The circular composition, nested spots, labels, images, progress, knobs, lists, dialogs, and spatial navigation remain the reference.
 [ORIGINAL.md](ORIGINAL.md) has the complete source audit, including distinctions between intended behavior and original defects.